AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 13.5%

-Backlinko's CTR research puts the #1 result at roughly 27.6% click-through rate, though this drops sharply when SERP features are present.
-Ahrefs research suggests queries with featured snippets and AI elements can reduce organic CTR by as much as 58%.
+Backlinko's organic CTR research puts the #1 result at roughly 27.6% click-through rate, though this drops sharply when SERP features are present.
+Ahrefs' click distribution research suggests queries with featured snippets and AI elements can reduce organic CTR by as much as 58%.

 The practical implication: the type of content you're investing in matters more than it used to.
 Informational content that AI can summarise is a harder case to make.
 Commercial-intent content, where a ranking actually produces a visit, is where organic SEO still generates a clear return.